timk01/timk01/README.md

 **

-The individual one from J-born is provided upon request (or i can demonstate in online via, say, Zoom/Telegramm)
+The individual one from J-born is provided upon request <br />
+This one - currently in private repository, can add you here // or alternatively can demonstate in online via, say, Zoom/Telegramm

 <em>Same stack as above and:</em>
 ![Static Badge](https://img.shields.io/badge/h2%2C%20liquibase-purple);
 ![Static Badge](https://img.shields.io/badge/CSS%2C%20HTML-blue);
 ![Static Badge](https://img.shields.io/badge/GUI%20web%20development-red)
++ front

 **